CAP: Correlation-Aware Pruning for Highly-Accurate Sparse Vision Models: The CAP Pruning Framework

 Our aim is to solve the pruning problem stated in the previous section: given a weight pruning target $k$, find the optimal set of weights $Q$ to be pruned, such that $|Q|=k$ and the loss increase is minimized.
 Exactly solving for the optimal $Q$ is an NP-hard problem~\citep{blumensath2008iterative}, so we will investigate an iterative greedy method for selecting these weights, similar to the ideal version of the OBS framework discussed above.
-Importantly, our method \textit{properly considers weight correlations}, while being \emph{fast and space-efficient}.
+Importantly, our method \textit{properly considers weight correlations}, which turn out to be important since, as demonstrated in Appendix \ref{app:fisher_matrix_structure}, the empirical Fisher has an apparent non-diagonal structure, while being \emph{fast and space-efficient}.
 In turn, this leads to significant improvements over other pruners, especially in the context of vision transformers.

 Formally, a correlation-aware greedy weight selection approach would perform pruning steps iteratively, as follows.
 Given a set of already-selected weights $Q$, initially $\emptyset$, we always add to $Q$ the weight $q$ which has minimal joint saliency $\rho_{Q \cup \{q\}}$, repeating until the size of $Q$ equals the pruning target $k$.
 The fact that we add weights to the set one-by-one allows us to take into account correlations between pruned weights.
 However, a naive implementation of this scheme, which simply recomputes saliency at each step, would be prohibitively expensive, since it requires $O(k d)$ evaluations of $\rho_Q$, each of which involves an $O(B^3)$ matrix inversion, where $B$ is the Fisher block size.